13078326j/Tut12-Group2/Report.md

 6. User: Relationship Managers want to help as many customers as possible
    Need: To be assigned customers as efficiently as possible
    Insight: Current system ineffeciently assigns a customer to a relationship manager
-#### Assumptions
-1. The company owner made the decision to remake and improve the call management centre information system.
-2. Relationship managers are incentivised to make sales in order to earn commission
-3. All insights made towards the existing (old) system are assumed based on the requests made in the discussion topic
-4. Relationship managers with higher skills will get more matches with a customer to offer higher quality services.
-This might translate into more customers
-5. When dealing with a customer, relationship managers must have knowledge about all the holiday packages thats on sale
-6. Relationship managers must be persuasive so that they can sell more holiday packages and earn the customer's trust
-7. Assume that the initial 10 minute profile questionnaire for relationship managers is adequate enough for a strong base

 ### Empathy Maps
 #### Relationship Managers
 ![rms](https://github.com/13078326j/jesslyn-/blob/master/Empathy%20Map%20Relationship%20Managers.png "Relationship Managers")